 So, as a recap: for your (the prospective rat) drill (as well as the actual rescues!) to go smoothly you should have a good understanding of the Standard Operatings Procedures (SOP), have adequate ability to communicate with the dispatcher using IRC while flying to the client's system (this includes route plotting and the actual travelling with fuelscooping and all that), receiving and accepting friend and wing invites, navigating to and dropping into the client's wing beacon (with and without Wingman Navlock), having the fire groups for fuel limpet controllers set, firing the refuel limpets, and finally instructing the client how they will avoid running out of fuel again (Debriefing).
 And that's pretty much it, no sweat, no worries!

 If the overseer deems the drill unsuccessful, then don't get discouraged, but rather pick up the advice given to you, observe some rescues more, ask more questions, and focus on your key areas.
-Then when you feel like you have understood the feedback, and seen again how rescues happen, ask for another drill.
+Then when you feel like you have understood the feedback you received, observed more rescues in #fuelrats, and again feel confident you understand what is required you may request another drill.
+You do not need to submit another Drill Request in the situation, you need only speak with an overseer.

 1 Comment